jimbopants/amplicon_processing/Readme.md

 4. Migrate code to Qiime2 if they fix vectorization issues with DADA2 performance and make better tools for interacting with artifacts.

 ### 0.9 Changelog
-*Added parameter file import option
+-Added parameter file import option
-*Merged most custom subprocess calls into a standardized function *Reorganized upper level modules into main module and functions calls *Added parameter logging and user input at run-time *Removed diversity analyses pipelines since these are not one size fits all and I want more control over these.
+-Merged most custom subprocess calls into a standardized function -Reorganized upper level modules into main module and functions calls -Added parameter logging and user input at run-time -Removed diversity analyses pipelines since these are not one size fits all and I want more control over these.